 Keep Calm and Carry on

-After nearly 4 years of negotiations, Brexit is finally happening.
+After nearly 4 years of negotiations, Brexit finally happened.
 But there’s no need to panic.

-Perhaps Brexit won’t have any major implications on your property abroad.
+How will Brexit affect my holiday home?
+Well, it could be that there won’t have any major implications on your property abroad.
 But just in case, it’s better to keep a record of all your documents, proving that you are the owner and that you have the right to rent out your holiday home to guests.
 This also includes keeping a record of licenses and taxes you’ve paid.

-Lodgify will keep you up to date post-Brexit.
+Nothing will be made clear and certain until the end of the transition period.
+Lodgify will keep you up to date as usual.
 In the meantime, keep calm and carry on.